I-81 Tier 2 NEPA Environmental Study

 In addition, the Tier 2 study will:

 • Validate/update info from Tier 1 (number of lanes needed, traffic)

 • Look at a “corridor width” and appropriately sized “bubble” for interchanges

 • Consider location of lanes (inside, outside, or combination) may be recommended in some locations

-VDOT will hold a citizen information meeting to gather public input on an environmental study being conducted for the section of I-81 between exit 118 (Christiansburg) and exit 150 (Botetourt County).
-The meeting is scheduled for Wednesday, June 26 from 5 p.m. until 7 p.m. at Lord Botetourt High School, 1435 Roanoke Road, in Daleville.
+VDOT held a citizen information meeting to gather public input on an environmental study being conducted for the section of I-81 between exit 118 (Christiansburg) and exit 150 (Botetourt County).
+The meeting was held Wednesday, June 26, in Daleville.

-The meeting is being held to provide an opportunity for citizens and organizations to give VDOT comments or suggestions on the proposed project and the scope of issues to be addressed in the environmental study.
-The meeting will be held in an open-house format with no formal presentation given.
-VDOT representatives will be present to discuss the study and to answer questions.
+The meetings were held to provide an opportunity for citizens and organizations to give VDOT comments or suggestions on the proposed project and the scope of issues to be addressed in the environmental study.

 Meeting materials from the citizen information meetings held in February 2013: